 This approach may sound simple and logical, but it means that sometimes a line crew must drive past a road without power on the way to take care of a main feeder serving hundreds of homes and businesses.
 A person on that road may see the truck go by without knowing why the crew didn’t stop.

 Another critical factor in setting priorities is the design of the electric system itself.
 Rural electric grids are built radially from the substations, with feeder lines extending outward, the way a tree’s branches reach outward from its trunk.
 (Diagram to the right)

 Main feeder lines serve large groups of people in a reasonably large area, like whole towns or people living along major traffic arteries (Routes 1,9, and 11, for instance).

 The main feeders then branch out into smaller and smaller feeders as they extend further and further away from the substations.

-Finally, “side tap” lines often extend out from feeder line circuits, in order to serve one or two homes that are off by themselves at a distance from the nearest road or cluster of homes.
+Finally, “side tap” lines often extend out from feeder line circuits, to serve one or two homes that are off by themselves at a distance from the nearest road or cluster of homes.

 This radial design often dictates the order in which repairs must be made.
 During widespread storms, crews must first repair the damage that is furthest “upstream” toward the power supply.

 If the transmission line serving a substation is offline, for instance, everyone served by that substation will be without power.
 No amount of work on a feeder line will restore power to anyone until the transmission line is back on.